You're My Home (TV series)

-You're My Home is a 2015 Philippine romantic family drama television series directed by Jerry Lopez Sineneng, starring Richard Gomez, Dawn Zulueta, Jessy Mendiola, JC de Vera, Sam Concepcion, and Paul Salas.
-The series was aired on ABS-CBN's Primetime Bida evening block and worldwide via TFC from November 9, 2015 to March 23, 2016.
+You're My Home is a Philippine television drama romantic series broadcast by ABS-CBN.
+Directed by Jerry Lopez Sineneng, Garry Javier Fernando and Elfren P. Vibar, it stars Richard Gomez, Dawn Zulueta, Jessy Mendiola, JC de Vera, Sam Concepcion, Paul Salas, Mika dela Cruz, Tonton Gutierrez, Assunta De Rossi and Precious Lara Quigaman.
+It aired on the network's Primetime Bida line up and worldwide on TFC from November 9, 2015 to March 23, 2016, replacing Pinoy Big Brother: 737 and was replaced by Jane the Virgin.

 Originally titled as Will Never Say Goodbye, it is an intimate study on a family break-up and its possible reunion.

 The series is streaming online on YouTube.

 Plot

 The story follows the Fontanilla family and their eldest daughter Grace (Jessy Mendiola).
 After many years of living in simplicity, the lives of the Fontanillas suddenly changed when Gabriel (Richard Gomez) handles the frustrated homicide case against Christian Vergara (JC de Vera), the son of a powerful senator.
 The young Grace turns rebellious after realizing that her father Gabriel and her mother Marian (Dawn Zulueta) had no time for their children anymore.
 One night, Grace tries to leave the house, and her brother Rahm runs after her, leaving Vince alone inside.
 The Fontanillas discovers that Vince is missing and their family will put to test.
 Twelve years later, the Fontanilla family faces the consequences of Vince's disappearance.
 Grace's parents are separated.
 Marian works on her own clothing line, while Gabriel finds love on Roni (Precious Lara Quigaman), a police officer who handles Vince's kidnapping case.
 Rahm (Sam Concepcion), at an early age, already has a son and a wife.
 Grace continues to move on with her life, still blaming herself for what happened to her family.
 Fate comes into play when Grace crosses paths with Ken (Paul Salas), and Marian learns that Ken is her missing son Vince.
 Things become worse as Grace falls in love with Christian, the man who got convicted for the kidnapping of her brother.